-So you have a smartphone and you think you can take incredible photos with it because it is just so smart, fancy and has so many megapixels?
+So you have a smartphone, and think you can take incredible photos with it because it’s just so smart, fancy, and has so many megapixels?

 Smartphones have evolved to replace all kinds of technology we once carried around with us – portable DVD players, GPS navigators, translation devices and music players, as well as our cameras.

-With phones like the Nokia Lumia 1020 pushing camera technology in smartphones further and further, it’s going to seem easier than ever to let your smartphone do all the work.
+With phones pushing their camera technology further and further with each new model, it’s going to seem easier than ever to let your smartphone do all the work.